Currents in the dilute $O(n=1)$ model: Definition of current, main results

 \subsection{Main result}

-Our main result is an explicit expression for both $X$ and $Y$ on an inhomogeneous dilute $O(1)$ model, defined on a strip, infinite in both vertical directions, with a finite width $L$.
-In order to present these expressions, first we introduce some auxiliary functions.
-We will use the next definition of the elementary symmetric functions:
+Our main result is an explicit expression for both $X$ and $Y$ in an inhomogeneous dilute $O(1)$ model, defined on a strip, infinite in the vertical direction (both upward and downward), with a finite width $L$.
+In order to present both expressions, first we introduce some auxiliary functions.
+We use the standard definition of the elementary symmetric functions:

-and we introduce elementary symmetric functions over $z_i$'s and $z_i^{-1}$'s:
+and we introduce elementary symmetric functions over $z_i$ and $z_i^{-1}$: